 May thru June

 This is the time of year to apply fertilizer, weed killer and weed and feed to the lawn.
 If you apply fertilizer in April you will be pushing new growth too early.
 Waiting until May allows the lawn to come out of dormancy and to start to grow on its own.
 With all the spring rains the grass will grow well enough on its own without fertilizer being applied to the lawn.
 By May the grass will need and be ready to use fertilizer.

-Waiting until May is also wise.
-In April of most years the weather is usually too cold to apply any weed killer to the lawn.
-In order for weed killers to be effective a weed killer should not be applied until the air temperatures are 60 degrees F or warmer, the weeds are actively growing and there is moisture present allowing the weed killer to be absorbed by the weed.
+Waiting until May is also wise because the weather in April most years is usually too cold to apply any weed killer to the lawn.
+In order for weed killers to be effective, a weed killer should not be applied until the air temperatures are 60 degrees F or warmer, the weeds are actively growing, and there is moisture present allowing the weed killer to be absorbed by the weeds.

-If you do not have a major weed problem you can apply our 24-4-12 our 27-0-10 fertilizer or our 18-8-6 Organic fertilizer to the lawn.
-Both of these fertilizers will give you a balanced fertilizer that will give you a good green color while also feeding the rest of the grass plant.
+If you do not have a major weed problem you can apply our 24-0-5 fertilizer to the lawn.
+This fertilizer will give you a good green color while also feeding the rest of the grass plant.
 Apply granular fertilizer when the grass is dry.
 If the grass is wet at the time of application you run the risk of tip burn.

 Memorial Day to 4th of July

 This is a good time of year for applying a grub preventative.
 The product we sell is called Merit.
 It is an insecticide which will be absorbed by the grass plant down to its roots.
 For optimal prevention, Merit should be placed on the root of the grass plant.
 A grub will die if it eats any part of a root treated with Merit.

 Merit is a preventative and can not be used as a rescue treatment since it takes a month for Merit to be absorbed by the grass plant; far too long for an effective rescue treatment.
 However, once Merit is absorbed by the plant, it will last in the root until November.